 Central to the philosophy behind the Archer Academy curriculum is the importance of creative, analytical thinking.
 So in addition to emphasising the value of knowledge, we also teach our students to weigh up evidence and to be critical of what they hear, see and read.
 This is best achieved when students are able to work across subject disciplines.

-Every half term, our students study a series of thematic learning projects that cross all subject disciplines.
+Every half term, our students study a series of projects which cross all subject disciplines as part of our Thematic Learning curriculum.
 These are housed into two schools of learning: the School of Communication and Expression, comprised of English, Arts, Humanities and Languages, and the School of Logic and Invention, which consists of Mathematics, Science, Technology and Physical Education.
 Students work independently and collaboratively to explore themes, evidence, knowledge and ideas across these subjects.

 The resulting projects are assessed against the curriculum and celebrated in an exhibition at the end of each half term, to which parents and members of the community are invited.
-Year 7 begin their thematic learning with the topic Our School, Our Community.
+Year 7 begin their Thematic Learning curriculum with the topic Our School, Our Community.